Three People Shot Dead Inside ‘Adult-Themed’ Party Bus

-An “adult-themed” party bus was the scene of a triple homicide Saturday, April 7, as police in Illinois are now searching for a 22-year-old gunman.
+An “adult-themed” party bus was the scene of a triple homicide Saturday, April 7, and police in Illinois are now searching for the gunman.

 Authorities allege that 22-year-old Raheem King used what they are reporting as an assault rifle to shoot three other passengers as the vehicle was traveling on the city’s west side, according to rrstar.com.
-The driver continued to drive the shuttle after the shooting, stopping at a gas station where he dialed 911.
+The driver continued for a few blocks before stopping at a gas station where he dialed 911.
 King and the rest of the passengers fled the scene.

 Police say King is believed to be armed and should be considered dangerous.